-2To be precise, the solutions computed are only an approximation of the time-optimal solutions since the computation is based on numerical optimizations, which may not converge to a global optimum.
-Thus, the optimality of T^ and the bounded sub-optimality of $T^\varepsilon$ is only with respect to (w.r.t.) the quality of the local-optimization.
+1The solutions computed are only an approximation of the time-optimal solutions since the computation is based on numerical optimizations, which may not converge to a global optimum.
+Thus, the optimality of T^ and the bounded-suboptimality of $T^\varepsilon$ is only with respect to (w.r.t.) the quality of the local-optimization.